Door handle bacteria: Temperature

 All bacteria have a certain optimum temperature to which they thrive.
-However, door handles do not provide the best conditions for most bacteria to grow.
+Door handles do not provide the best conditions for most bacteria to grow.
 Its subjection to room temperature (around 20 degrees Celsius) and dry surface means most bacteria are not likely to survive for more than 8 hours.
-Unfortunately, there are exceptions like MRSA bacteria that can thrive on door handles surviving for days to weeks without any moisture in room temperature.
+There are exceptions like MRSA bacteria that can thrive on door handles surviving for days to weeks without any moisture in room temperature.
 Similarly, for pH, there is an optimum range for bacteria grows the faster.
 Generally speaking, bacteria grows the quickest in the pH range 6–8 and for MRSA specifically, 7.4–7.6.

 Location

 Just like all the factors above, the actual place where the door handles are located is crucial when it comes to the life expectancy of bacteria.
 As we know, all handles in public places, e.g. bathrooms, toilets and front doors, are the most dangerous ones because these places come in contact with people’s hands most frequently transferring a wide variety of germs onto them.
 On the other hand, there are places like ordination rooms and laboratories where bacteria is unlikely to survive, however despite being kept clean and sanitised, there is still a possibility of infective organisms.